guardianproject/haven/README.md

 ## Building

 The application can be built using Android Studio and Gradle.
-It relies on a number of third-party dependencies, all which are free, open-source and listed at the end of this document.
+It relies on a number of third-party dependencies, all of which are free, open-source, and listed at the end of this document.

 ## Install